Overview | Academics | Cost | Location | Life Abroad | Student Voices | Apply

 "I loved the teaching environment, the people and the city.
 The pre-semester Danish course was also exteremely helpful and one of the most fun parts about the program."

-As a social welfare state, Denmark also offers students the opportunity to delve into comparative studies of government, social policy and law.
+As a social welfare state, Denmark also offers you the opportunity to delve into comparative studies of government, social policy and law.

-Participants are highly encouraged to pursue Danish language study as one of the best ways to integrate into Danish society.
-Students can participate in a three-week Danish language course prior to the start of the semester and may pursue Danish language study during the semester as well.
+You are highly encouraged to pursue Danish language study as one of the best ways to integrate into Danish society.
+You can participate in a three-week Danish language course prior to the start of the semester and may pursue Danish language study during the semester as well.

 Founded in 1479, the University of Copenhagen (Kobenhavns Universitet) was the first university in Denmark and is currently the country's largest research and education institution.
 The university has a student enrollment of over 37,000 in eight faculties spread across three campuses, all located a short distance from the heart of Copenhagen.